Kara Scannell is a CNN reporter based in New York covering law, crime and business investigations.

 Prior to CNN, Scannell reported for the Financial Times where she was an investigative correspondent and most recently its US senior finance correspondent.
 During her years at the FT Scannell broke stories about tax evasion schemes, cyber security breaches and sweeping crackdowns into insider trading.
 Scannell also wrote in-depth investigations and interviewed several high profile government figures, including Deputy Attorney General Sally Yates after she was fired.

-Scannell joined the FT in 2010 from the Wall Street Journal's Washington DC bureau where she focused on financial regulation.
-Scannell revealed lapses in oversight by the Securities and Exchange Commission leading up to the financial crisis and how the agency systematically missed red flags that could have uncovered the Madoff Ponzi scheme.
-She also spent years as the federal courts reporter covering criminal trials including the Merrill Lynch bankers involved in the Enron accounting fraud and Martha Stewart's criminal trial
+Scannell previously worked for nearly a dozen years at the Wall Street Journal where she revealed lapses in oversight by the Securities and Exchange Commission and exposed how the agency systematically missed red flags that could have uncovered the Madoff Ponzi scheme.
+She spent years as the papers' federal courts reporter where she covered numerous high profile criminal trials involving including Martha Stewart and Enron.
+Scannell also covered private equity firms.

 Scannell won the 2015 Society of American Business Editors and Writers award for breaking news for the FT's coverage of the flash crash trader.
-She was a member of the Wall Street Journal team that was a finalist in the National Affairs category for the 2009 Pulitzer Prize.
-A native New Yorker, Scannell holds a BA in media studies and economics from Fordham University.
+She was a member of the Wall Street Journal team that was a finalist in the National Affairs category for the 2009 Pulitzer Prize for its coverage of the financial crisis.

 A native New Yorker, Scannell graduated from Fordham University with degrees in economics and media studies.